RamenPacket84/ejectnow/README.md

 # EjectNow

-A macOS menu-bar app that lists ejectable volumes, ejects them via Disk Arbitration, and helps when a volume is busy by showing which processes are blocking it.
+Developer ID signed and Apple-notarized macOS menu-bar app that lists ejectable volumes, ejects them via Disk Arbitration, and helps when a volume is busy by showing which processes are blocking it.

 ## Install